Havoc-OS/android_frameworks_base/packages/SystemUI/docs/plugins.md

 # SystemUI Plugins

 Plugins provide an easy way to rapidly prototype SystemUI features.
-Plugins are APKs that will be installable only on Build.IS_DEBUGGABLE (dogfood) builds, that can change the behavior of SystemUI at runtime.
+Plugins are APKs that will be installable only on Build.IS_ENG (dogfood) builds, that can change the behavior of SystemUI at runtime.
 This is done by creating a basic set of interfaces that the plugins can expect to be in SysUI, then the portion of code controlled by the interface can be iterated on faster than currently.

 Plugins keep the experimental and turbulent code outside of master and only on the devices which need to use the prototype.
 You can distribute early prototype directly to those that need to see it either through drive or email, and only show it to dogfooders when ready.